brunswickcomputing/racketmanager/docs/admin-controller-migration-next-steps.md

 - Introduce dispatcher only if the view has multiple POST intents.
 - Use PRG for any action that triggers an email, notification, or mutation.

+#### 6a) Next candidate: `view=contact`

+The tournament contact page is a good next migration target because it already has distinct POST intents and should use PRG after any send action.

+Proposed target shape:

+1. **Admin bridge** (`Admin_Tournament::display_contact_page`) should:
+   - pop flash message
+   - delegate to a `Tournament_Contact_Admin_Controller`
+   - if controller returns `redirect`, store flash + redirect
+   - render the contact template from a contact view model

+2. **Controller-service** should:
+   - parse GET context for the contact target
+   - detect whether the request is:
+     - initial compose GET
+     - preview POST
+     - send POST
+     - send-active POST
+   - build a single request DTO for the page
+   - return either:
+     - `view_model` for compose/preview rendering, or
+     - `redirect` + flash message for send actions

+3. **Dispatcher** should be introduced for `view=contact` because the page has multiple POST intents:
+   - preview
+   - send
+   - send active recipients

+4. **Guarding**:
+   - all capability and nonce checks should move behind `Action_Guard_Interface`
+   - controller/template should not perform direct nonce/capability logic

+Implementation notes:
+- Keep **preview** as a rendered response (`view_model`) so the user stays on the contact screen and sees the generated email preview.
+- Use **PRG** for all send actions so refresh does not resend email.
+- Redirect should return the user to the same tournament contact screen context.
+- Redirect builder should explicitly set `page=racketmanager-tournaments` and `view=contact` and preserve the tournament identifier without inheriting stale query args.

+Suggested acceptance criteria:
+- **GET** opens the compose screen for the same tournament context.
+- **Preview POST** renders preview content without sending email.
+- **Send POST** sends once, redirects to GET, and shows the flash message once.
+- **Send active POST** follows the same PRG flow.
+- Refresh after a send does not resend the email.
+- Invalid nonce/capability failures surface through the normal message flow and do not partially perform the action.

+Suggested unit-test minimum:
+- Dispatcher resolves preview/send/send-active correctly from POST payload.
+- Unknown POST payload is a no-op.
+- Controller returns `view_model` for GET.
+- Controller returns `view_model` for preview POST.
+- Controller returns `redirect` for send/send-active POST.

 ## Notes / conventions

 - All nonce + capability checks must flow through `Action_Guard_Interface`.